jniebuhr/gaggimate-docs/src/pages/docs/screen-ui-description.md

 The main menu is used to navigate the different modes that GaggiMate offers.

 This screen has one or two gauges around the menu menus.
 On the Standard version of the GaggiMate system, you will have 1 gauge showing temperature.
-On the Pro numeric you will have 2, the left one being temperature, and the right one being pressure.
+On the Pro version you will have 2, the left one being temperature, and the right one being pressure.
 In both cases you will have a numeric value of the gauge/gauges current reading.

 In the bottom of the screen you will have a power-botton symbol, if you press this, your GaggiMate system will enter Standby mode.
 In the middle of the screen you will have 4 symbols in 2 rows.